BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

-# Implementing  WoprdPress website with Logical Volume Management (LVM)
+# Implementing  WordPress website with Logical Volume Management (LVM)

 ### Project Scope:

-- Configure storage subsytem for Web and Database servers, we will work with disks, partitions and volumes in Linux.
+- Configure storage subsystem for Web and Database servers, we will work with disks, partitions, and volumes in Linux.

 - Install WordPress and connect it to a remote My SQL database server.